Who is USCB America?

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

 Politely tell USCB America it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.

 Don’t ignore them.
 You can do things on your terms, but ignoring the situation will not make USCB America go away.
 Ignoring them sets you up for a possible lawsuit.

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 Age limits vary by state, but it’s typically 4 to 6 years.

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

 Remove USCB America From Your Credit Report Today!